jgruberf5/F5APIAprilChallenge/README.md

 ***image: the test client in action***

 We'll be watching for the report of your success!
-The winners will have to have a brief code review to make sure you didn't just rewrite the test client!
+The winners will have a brief code review session to make sure they didn't just rewrite the test client!

 ## Happy API April!